blurrycontour/zuul-gerrit/doc/source/admin/components.rst

       Timeout of the ansible setup playbook in seconds that runs before the first playbook of the job.

+   .. attr:: ansible_split_streams
+      :default: False

+      Keep stdout/stderr of command and shell tasks separate (the Ansible default behavior) instead of merging stdout and stderr.

    .. attr:: disk_limit_per_job
       :default: 250